 John Dimmer (June 1965-March 1967)

-January 1, 1952, the Office of Deputy Director for Intelligence (DDI) was established.
-The DDI "is responsible for directing and coordinating the activities of the Offices of Central Reference, Research and Reports, National Estimates, Current Intelligence, Scientific Intelligence, Operations, and Basic Intelligence, and the Photographic Intelligence Center."
-The DDI is responsible for the organizing all gathered intelligence sources to support Agency operations.
+January 1, 1952, the Office of Deputy Director of Intelligence (DDI) was established and "is responsible for directing and coordinating the activities of the Offices of Central Reference, Research and Reports, National Estimates, Current Intelligence, Scientific Intelligence, Operations, and Basic Intelligence, and the Photographic Intelligence Center."
+The DDI was designed for organizing all gathered intelligence sources to support Agency operations..

-Robert Amory (May 1 1953-March 30, 1962): Armory served in WWII and graduated from Harvard Law School and the Milton Academy.
+Robert Amory: Armory served in WWII and graduated from Harvard Law School and the Milton Academy.
 He later served on the National Security Council Planning Board and was a critic of the Bay of Pigs operation.
 Notably Armory was not consulted about the operation "despite his status as an official of the C.I.A. and the National Security Council."
-After serving as Deputy Director, Amory joined the Harvard Board of Overseers.
-He additionally served as secretary and general counsel of the National Gallery of Art.
+After his tenure as Deputy Director, Amory joined the Harvard Board of Overseers and served as general counsel for the National Gallery of Art.

-Ray S. Cline (April 23, 1962-January 17, 1966): "He was an archetype of the young men who joined the agency in its infancy: high school football captain, Harvard man, wartime operative in the Office of Strategic Services (OSS), the nation's chief intelligence agency in World War II."
-Cline joined the Agency and became "station chief in Taiwan from 1958-1962", then he was appointed to lead the Agency station in Bonn, Germany.
-After his retirement as Deputy Director for Intelligence, Cline "served as the head of the Taiwan Committee for a Free China."
+Ray Steiner Cline: One report states "He was an archetype of the young men who joined the agency in its infancy: high school football captain, Harvard man, wartime operative in the Office of Strategic Services, the nation's chief intelligence agency in World War II."
+Cline joined the Agency and became Station Chief in Taiwan from nineteen fifty-eight until nineteen sixty-two and subsequently he was appointed to lead the Agency station in Bonn, Germany.
+Officials utilize Cline to lead the Directorate of Intelligence during the early nineteen sixties and he served in the lead analyst position until the end of that decade.
+After his retirement as Deputy Director of Intelligence, Cline "served as the head of the Taiwan Committee for a Free China."

 Domestic Contacts Service (DCS): Its Director was required to "Develop, coordinate, and carry out policies and programs for the collection of foreign intelligence information from selected individuals and organizations within the United States as a service of common concern."
 Additionally, they were required to "Operate a network of field offices within the United States for purposes of intelligence collection, operational support, and other assigned missions."
 "Develop and coordinate programs for the collection and technical analysis of Soviet, Satellite, and other foreign materials for intelligence purposes and to implement certain of those programs."
 "Administer facilities in the United States for the reception, exploitation, rehabilitation, and resettlement of selected defectors and other foreign nationals."